 Run by sisters and La Jolla natives Izzy and Coco Tihanyi, Surf Diva is the boutique storefront for their popular surf school.
 They sell pretty much everything you can think of related to surfing or the beach, from surfboards (designed by Coco) and skateboards to Rainbow flip-flops and Hydro Flask water bottles.
 There’s plenty of “dude wear” for the male surfer, too, and swimwear for kids.

 Everyone at this grassroots company is passionate and knowledgeable, so it’s a great place to book an adventure!
-You can book everything under the sun, from stand-up paddle boarding to whale watching.
+You can book everything under the sun, from stand-up paddleboarding to whale watching.
 The store is full of high-end surf apparel, so check it out if you’re in the market for a warm hoody or pair of comfy shoes, too.

-Although the selection is pretty basic, it’s great for visitors who have a mini fridge to stock and has a nice stock of beer and wine.
-The real reason you’ll want to visit though is that you can build your own ice cream sandwich.
+Although the selection is pretty basic, it’s great for visitors who have a mini-fridge to stock and has a nice stock of beer and wine.
+The real reason you’ll want to visit, though, is that you can build your own ice cream sandwich.
 For that reason alone we consider this little market a can’t miss!

 La Jolla Shores Restaurants